Jury selection begins in trial over Ahmaud Arbery’s death

 The court hasn’t identified the race of any of the prospective jurors.

-Arbery’s killing stoked outrage in 2020 during a period of national protests over racial injustice.
-More than two months passed before the McMichaels and Bryan were charged and jailed — only after the video of the shooting leaked online and state investigators took over the case from local police.
+Arbery’s killing stoked outrage during a period of national protests over racial injustice.
+More than two months passed before the McMichaels and Bryan were charged and jailed — only after the video leaked online and state investigators took over the case.

-Prosecutors say Arbery was merely jogging when the McMichaels armed themselves with guns and chased him in a pickup truck.
+Prosecutors say Arbery was merely jogging when the McMichaels grabbed guns and chased him in a pickup truck.
 Bryan joined the pursuit in his own truck and recorded the now-infamous cellphone video of Travis McMichael shooting Arbery three times at close range with a shotgun.

+As she was questioned by defense attorneys, one potential juror — a young woman who’s a teacher — had harsh words for Bryan.

+“His videotaping the scene was disgusting and vicious,” she said.
+“However, at the same time I’m thankful that he did, because we are able to see what happened.”

-Defense attorneys insist the three defendants committed no crimes.
-Greg McMichael told police they pursued Arbery suspecting he was a burglar after security cameras previously recorded him entering a nearby home under construction.
-He said Travis McMichael fired his gun in self-defense after Arbery punched him and tried to grab his weapon.
+Defense attorneys insist the three men committed no crimes.
+Greg McMichael told police they believed Arbery was a burglar after security cameras previously recorded him entering a nearby home under construction.
+He said Travis McMichael fired in self-defense after Arbery punched him and tried to grab his weapon.

 Investigators have testified that they found no evidence of crimes by Arbery, who was unarmed, in the Satilla Shores subdivision.